Ensuring Access to Food Resources for Students Experiencing Homelessness

 - Many summer meal sites provide educational, enrichment or recreational activities that keep children learning, active and safe when school is not in session.

-- Allows program providers to stretch their budgets and for sponsors to strengthen their overall operations by operating year-round
+- Helps providers stretch their budgets and allows sponsors to strengthen their overall operations by operating year-round.